Sannidhyas05/Sannidhyas05/README.md

 - 🎯 Strong in **DSA, OOP, and algorithm optimization**.
 - 🛠️ Currently developing a **team-builder platform** for university collaboration.
 - 🏆 Secured **State Rank 1 in Mathematics Olympiad (2019)**.
+- ♟️ Competitive **chess player**, applying strategy and foresight to both coding and problem-solving.
 - 🐞 Always learning, debugging, and building better solutions.
   </div>
 </div>